US, others pull out of Luge World Cup, citing safety - WHIZ News

 “We are racing drivers, want to compete with others at the highest level and love this thrill,” German doubles team Robin Johannes Geueke and David Gamm wrote on their Instagram page, explaining why they pulled out of a World Cup on their home track.
 “But as much as we were looking forward to it here, we have to decide just as sensibly that health is not only in the foreground and not only of us but of all other athletes.”

-The de facto boycott by some athletes will impact who winds up winning the season World Cup men’s, women’s and doubles championships.
+The de facto boycott by some athletes will have an impact on who winds up winning the season World Cup men’s, women’s and doubles championships.
 Winterberg is the next-to-last race on the World Cup schedule, followed by the finale next weekend in Konigssee, Germany.

 Repilov leads the men’s standings by 61 points over Italy’s Dominik Fischnaller.
 Tatiana Ivanova of Russia leads Germany’s Julia Taubitz by 12 points in the women’s race.
 Germany’s Toni Eggert and Sascha Benecken lead Wendl and Arlt by 10 points in the race for the doubles title.